 - a) Has the firm provided evidence of having worked on similar tasks?
 (Three examples of previous work)? - b) Has the firm provided an overview of their services or products? - c) Has the firm demonstrated sufficient experience in facilitating grant programs? - d) Has the firm demonstrated it is established in the transportation safety industry? - e) If a subcontractor will perform work on the project, how well does their experience and qualifications meet the deliverables of the project?

 SEC.
 5.05 CONTRACT COST (40 %)

-Overall, a minimum of 40% of the total evaluation points will be assigned to cost.
-The cost amount used for evaluation may be affected by one or more of the preferences referenced under Section 6.12.
+Overall, a minimum of 40% of the total evaluation points for each lot will be assigned to cost.

 Converting Cost to Points